tryretool/retool-app-exchange/usage-viewer/README.md

 ## Setup
 This app needs read access to [Retool's storage database](https://docs.retool.com/docs/configuring-retools-storage-database).
 Therefore, it's only suitable for use with self-hosted instances of Retool.

+> :warning: **For a smooth app import experience, we recommend upgrading to Retool v2.96 or above.**

 ### 0. Make sure you have access!

 You should have the right approvals and know where to look to find the `POSTGRES_HOST`, `POSTGRES_PORT`, `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD` environment variables in your deployment configuration.